HibiscusCollective/hibikey/docs/contributors/policies/0001-Decisions.md

 During this period, it can be challenged, altered or overturned using a streamlined process.
 7. After the probationary period is over a decision can only be overturned by raising another decision proposal for discussion.
 8. In exceptional circumstances, I reserve the right to veto decisions or make decisions unilaterally without consultation.
-Scenarious where I'd invoke this right include but aren't limited to:
+Scenarios where I'd invoke this right include but aren't limited to:
     - Critical and/or time sensitive security incidents
     - If I have reason to believe a person may be in danger.
     - If the decision is time sensitive and critical to the continuation of the project.